skatsaounis/cna-hands/cgroups.md

     ls /sys/fs/cgroup/cpuset/
     ```

-   As no special adjustments have been yet made, the default values of `cpu.shares` and `cpuset.cpus`
+   As no special adjustments have been yet made, the default values for `cpu.shares` should
-   tunables should be the same as the root's.
+   be those of the parent (i.e. "root"), while `cpuset.cpus` should be empty.
 Verify it:
     ```
     cat /sys/fs/cgroup/cpu/realtime/cpu.shares
     cat /sys/fs/cgroup/cpuset/realtime/cpuset.cpus